Upper Elementary Teacher

 Start the process of getting British Columbia teacher certification immediately upon signing a letter of job offer.
 Provide and arrange for providing all required documents promptly to make sure certification is obtained as quickly as possible.
 Report progress on achieving certification to the school in detail to help the school follow up on the certification with the BC Ministry of Education Teachers Regulation Branch.
 The school has the right to terminate the contract if this duty is not fulfilled or if British Columbia teacher certification is not obtained due to the teacher not providing the required documents or meeting any of the certification requirements.

-Hayat Universal School (HUBS) Qatar is a CIS Accredited, British Columbia Certified Offshore School.
+Hayat Universal School (HUBS), Qatar is a CIS-accredited, British Columbia Certified Offshore School.
+This is the link to the BC Certified Offshore Schools.

 The Ministry thoroughly inspects our school every year.
-For example, inspectors look into BC program year plans, instructional time, instructional methods, admission system, integrity of promotion and registration process, support services, school policies, safety and supervision plans, student and staff records, teacher and principal certification and hiring practices, learning resources, facilities and school licensing.
+For example, inspectors look into BC program year plans, instructional time, instructional methods, admission system, the integrity of the promotion and registration process, support services, school policies, safety and supervision plans, student and staff records, teacher and principal certification, and hiring practices, learning resources, facilities and school licensing.

-Although the school offers bilingual/bi-cultural education with an Arabic Program that implements the Qatar National Curriculum, the main program is the BC program with the majority of the instructional time dedicated for this program (80% in K and 74% starting Grade 1).
+Although the school offers bilingual/bi-cultural education with an Arabic Program that implements the Qatar National Curriculum, the main program is the BC program with the majority of the instructional time dedicated to this program (80% in K and 74% starting Grade 1)

 The school started in 2009-2010 with KG1 - Grade 3 and has been adding a grade every year with the movement of students to higher grades.
 The school started to offer Grade 12 in 2018-2019.
 The purpose of this approach is to make the lower grades the main point of entry to the school and to keep transfers in the higher primary and intermediate grades to the minimum.

-From 190 students in its first year (2009-2010), the school has grown to 1104 students in 2020-2021, with 917 enrolled in the BC Program, which starts at KG2.
+From 190 students in its first year (2009-2010), the school has grown to 1063 students in 2022-2023, with 70% of them enrolled in the BC Program, which starts at KG2.
 The remaining students are registered in our Early Childhood Program (PreKG and KG1).
-The school's reputation and its remarkable success are attributed to its bilingual program, the world-class BC program it implements and the quality and dedication of the school team of teachers and administrators who make these programs a success.
+The school’s reputation and its remarkable success are attributed to its bilingual program, the world-class BC program it implements, and the quality and dedication of the school team of teachers and administrators who make these programs a success.
 The students are predominantly Qataris and ESL learners.
 The School Early Childhood Grades (PreKG and KG1) prepare students for the BC Program.
 English is the main language of instruction in these grades.
-Their curriculum dovetails with the BC curriculum.
+Their curriculum dovetails with the BC

 HUBS Qatar is the culmination of the vision and experience of a renowned psychologist and educator in the Middle East.
-Parents, teachers and BC inspectors sense the community that prevails in the school.
-In the year (2020-2021), the school team of educators include 63 administrators; classroom, support and ESL teachers.
-51 are licensed educators, 26 Canadians, 10 Americans, 2 Australians, 6 South Africans, 2 British, 1 Jamaican, 1 Filipino, 1 Tunisian and 2 Indians.
-The remaining 12 qualified teachers are from Canada, India, Pakistan, Philippines, Tunisia and Romania.
-There are also 26 Arab teachers who deliver the Arabic Program.
+Parents, teachers, and BC inspectors sense the community that prevails in the school.
+In the year 2022-2023, the school team of educators includes 62 administrators; classroom, support, and ESL teachers.
+47 are licensed educators, 20 Canadians, 12 Americans, 1 Australian, 6 South Africans, 3 British, 1 Jamaican, 1 Filipino, 1 Tunisian, and 2 Indians.
+The remaining 15 qualified teachers are from Canada, India, Pakistan, Philippines, Sri Lanka, 1 Syrian, 1 Serbis,Tunisia, and Jordanian.
+24 Arab teachers deliver the Arabic Program.
 The school is supported by a team of teacher assistants.
 Each PreKG - Grade 2 class is assigned a teaching assistant.
-TA time is provided to the higher elementary grades on part time basis.
+TA time is provided to the higher elementary grades on a part-time basis.